Reason for Including as Additional Measure:

-HIV is an important marker for a range of risky health behaviors.
+HIV is an important marker for a range of risky health behaviors including intravenous drug use and unprotected sex.
 This can be a valuable source of data for communities in understanding the toll that risky health behaviors take on their population and health care system.

 Data on sexually transmitted infections were provided by the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP).
 The NCHHSTP is responsible for public health surveillance, prevention research, and programs to prevent and control human immunodeficiency virus (HIV) infection and acquired immunodeficiency syndrome (AIDS), other sexually transmitted diseases (STDs), viral hepatitis, and tuberculosis (TB).
 Center staff work in collaboration with governmental and nongovernmental partners at community, state, national, and international levels, applying well-integrated multidisciplinary programs of research, surveillance, technical assistance, and evaluation.

 We recommend starting with the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP) database, which provides information on human immunodeficiency virus (HIV) infection and acquired immunodeficiency syndrome (AIDS), other sexually transmitted diseases (STDs), viral hepatitis, and tuberculosis (TB).
 Data on HIV prevalence can be obtained by age group, race, ethnicity, gender, transmission category, and more.